Chicago

 Credit: Havana Grill

-Havana Grill is a small, cozy, but lively Cuban restaurant in the River North area on Clark Street, and just a short walk from the river.
+Havana Grill is a small, cozy, but lively Cuban restaurant in Chicago’s River North area on Clark Street, and just a short walk from the river.
 This place is often packed at night and the vibrant Latin music sets the mood for the perfect Cuban dinner.

 For drinks, get their exotic Caribbean mojitos.
 Many flavors are available.
 My favorites are mango, peach, and coconut.
 For app, try the tostones if you’ve never had that before.
 They are crispy fried plantains served with a creamy garlic dip.